oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 5. Click Enroll.

-## Task 12: Deploy Tokenization Chaincode
+## Task 11: Create & Deploy Tokenization Chaincode

 The flow for developing smart contracts for tokenization begins with creating a specification file that describes our fiat token.
 'Car_Tokenization.yml' describes our FiatToken structure: AssetType, Token_id, Token_name, Token_desc, Token_type, and behavior.
 The specification file is then used to scaffold a smart contract project ('car_tokenization_cc') and generate source code for models and controllers.